w3c/market-data-odrl-profile/ContractTerms.md

 What **licensing model** does it implement: vendor-licensed, direct-licensed, or your own paper?

 We'll likely want to know the set of **documents** that make up the contract: master agreement, order form, price list, schedule, ammendment, addendum, guidance.
 Anything else?
+Do we want to capture a "replace" relationship between, say, schedules?

 Are there other types of things we're interested in?

 Well, a contract also gives us (and the licensor) a set of **actions** to manage the contract, like to renew it, to terminate it, to respecify the services it controls, and to reprice them.
-These are usually associated with a **notification** obligation.
+These are usually associated with a notification **obligation**.

 Do we want to capture anything else?